The Baby in the Basket — Modern Paraphrase | fresh.bible

 "Because," she said, "I drew him out of the water."

-Here's what's happening beneath the surface: the most powerful man in the world issued a death sentence, and he got outmaneuvered by a mother, a sister, and his own daughter.
+Here's what's happening beneath the surface: an incredibly powerful man in the world issued a sentence, and he got outmaneuvered by a mother, a sister, and his own daughter.
 No armies.
 No political power.
 Just women who refused to accept the way things were.
-And God was working through every single one of them — even the one who didn't worship him.
+And God was working through every single one of them — even the one who didn't him.

 Years pass. grew up in the palace — educated like Egyptian royalty, but aware that the Hebrew slaves were his people.
 One day he went out and actually saw what was happening to them.
 He watched an Egyptian beating a Hebrew worker, and something broke inside him.